Skip to main content

 Shawarma

-Middle Eastern street food classic - marinated meat (chicken, beef, lamb) slow-roasted on vertical rotisserie, shaved into pita with vegetables and tahini sauce.
-Popular throughout Doha.
+A Middle Eastern street-food classic: marinated chicken, beef or lamb slow-roasted on a vertical spit, then shaved into pita with vegetables and tahini sauce.
+You'll find it all over Doha.

 Allergens: